-We talked to Tom Maton & Niall St John, Co-Founders of Driver Buddy about automotive news, and they had the following to say:-
+Tom Maton & Niall St John, Co-Founders of Driver Buddy tell us about car ownership.

 First of all, how are you and your family doing in these COVID-19 times?